arnav1991/labforward-test/README.md

 1. cd driver
 2. npm i
 3. npm start
-4. wait for <connected to mongodb> message to appear in terminal before proceeding further.
+4. wait for "connected to mongodb" message to appear in terminal before proceeding further.

 ### Instrument